-The commitments set forth in this CPS constitute the entire agreement between the participants and supersedes all prior verbal or written representations between the parties on the same matters.
+The commitments set forth in this CPS constitute the final and entire agreement between the participants (as stated in Section 1.3).

 9.16.2.
 Assignment

 The participants, including HiPKI RCA, Subordinate CAs, cross-certified CAs, and relying parties, may not assign or delegate their rights or obligations under this CPS to other parties in any form without a prior written notice to HiPKI RCA.